kaiorosa1/100-days-of-code/log-r6.md

 ### Day 52: July 31, 2020

-**Today's Progress**: I finished on section 9.
+**Today's Progress**: I finished section 9.
 I added new functionalities to the vidly app, added rental and user model and routes, now I'm working on the auth section.

 **Thoughts**: It was a very tiring day...